nikitavoloboev/data/docs/macOS/macOS.md

 [macOS is incredible as a personal OS](https://github.com/nikitavoloboev/my-mac-os).
 Would love to join Apple and contribute to the OS at some point.
 [Karabiner](apps/karabiner/karabiner.md) is life changing.

+[Quill](https://github.com/anchore/quill) is great for signing binaries for macOS.

 ## Clean install

 You can clean install by going to Recovery mode (restart with `cmd+r` pressed).
 Then Disk Utility > Select disk > Erase (Format it) > Close Disk Utility > Select option Reinstall MacOS (Choose macOS ver. to install).